abhanjac/scene_extraction_from_any_program_window_into_OpenCV/README.md

 At first a **Menu** window is created as a gui using **tkinter** package that lists all the visible opened window available.
 There are some windows detected whose name are just empty strings, these are ignored.
 This gui serves as a menu.
 There is a **button** for each of the windows available.
 If one of these button is pressed then the corresponding window is maximized and brought to front.
 After this if the menu is closed then this window name is updated in a variable called **targetWinName** indicating that this is the desired window whose display is to be extracted.

+The **targetWinName** variable contains the name of the window that is to be captured.
+The entire code runs in a while loop continuously unless the user closes the opencv display window (by pressing **ESC**) or closes the actual target program window.
+These are the only two cases by which the code stops.

+In windows, all the program windows have a **window handle object** (which is like a pointer) associated with the window.
+This is not fixed for the program.
+If the same program is closed and reopened again, it may have a different handle the second time.
+But if this handle object can be accessed, then there are lot of **ctype** functions that can be used to do a number of processing on features of the window itself and also with the content of the window.